Prince Harry and Meghan Markle Just Stepped Out With Their Royal Baby Boy in Their First Public Appearance

-Meghan, Duchess of Sussex and Prince Harry, Duke of Sussex are sharing the first glimpse of the new royal baby boy Sussex, two days after Meghan Markle gave birth to their son.
-The new parents stepped out for a photo call in St George’s Hall at Windsor Castle on Wednesday morning, near their home of Frogmore Cottage, for their first public appearance together since the birth.
+Meghan, Duchess of Sussex and Prince Harry, Duke of Sussex are sharing the first glimpse of the new baby boy, two days after Meghan Markle gave birth to their son.
+The new parents stepped out for a photo call in St George’s Hall at Windsor Castle on Wednesday morning, near their Frogmore Cottage home, for their first public appearance together since the birth.

 During their appearance, Markle shared her joy at the newest addition to their family.